Decentral-America/docs/docs/03_ride-language/03_functions.rst

  assetInfo(id: ByteVector): Asset|Unit

-For a description of the return value, see the :ref:`BlockInfo <03_ride-language/05_structures:BlockInfo>` article.
+For a description of the return value, see the :ref:`BlockInfo <03_ride-language/05_structures:BlockInfo>` structure article.

 :strong:`Parameters`